"Let's say there are two kids in an ad- a boy and a girl, let's say. Have you noticed that the boy is almost always taller?"

 I don't dress up for church.

 Those were the last "nice" clothes I ever had and once I hit first grade, we just wore regular clothes like all the other kids.
-When I got older, I stopped because I was there so much that it didn't matter to me.
+When I got older, I stopped because my mom worked there, and I was there so much that it didn't matter to me.
 It would be like dressing up to go visit the library.

 I usually wear brightly colored Woot Shirts and jeans, like always.
 Most people dress pretty casually there, though there are a few specific families who ALWAYS doll themselves up (and frankly they fucking pull it off.
 If I wore some of the stuff the ladies of the family wore, I'd look like I was playing dress up in mommy's clothes).
 Nobody's ever bothered me about the way I dress.